 I wrote my conversion modules in C++, but several programming language libraries are available at no cost here, so you might want to write your conversion modules in one of those languages.

-Once the total ocean volume (i.e. mass) is known, a "section" or "slice" of that total ocean volume must be calculated for each of the 33 ocean depth levels (at least for the levels you are focusing on).
+Once the total ocean mass-unit (i.e. mass) is known, a "section" or "slice" of that total ocean mass must be calculated for each of the 33 ocean depth levels (at least for the levels you are focusing on).

-I break that total ocean volume down into slices based on the 33 standard WOD manual depth levels in Appendix 11 as mentioned above.
+I break that total ocean mass down into slices based on the 33 standard WOD manual depth levels in Appendix 11 as mentioned above.

-The volumes of those depth level slices are not all the same, because the height or span of the levels change.
+The mass-units of those depth level slices are not all the same, because the height or span of the levels change.

-So, it is important to consider the volume of the sea water at issue before attempting to compute its thermal expansion / contraction events over a period of time.
+So, it is important to consider the mass-unit of the sea water at issue before attempting to compute its thermal expansion / contraction volume over a period of time.

 IV.
 Important TEOS-10 Functions